JuliaData/DataFrames.jl/docs/src/man/getting_started.md

    4 │     4  M
 ```

-Columns can be directly (i.e. without copying) accessed via `df.col`,
+Columns can be directly (i.e. without copying) extracted using `df.col`,
-`df."col"`, `df[!, :col]` or `df[!, "col"]` (this rule applies to getting
+`df."col"`, `df[!, :col]` or `df[!, "col"]` (this rule applies to getting data
-data from a data frame, not writing data to a data frame).
+from a data frame, not writing data to a data frame).
+The two latter syntaxes
-The two latter syntaxes are more flexible as they allow passing a variable
+are more flexible as they allow passing a variable holding the name of the
-holding the name of the column, and not only a literal name.
-Note that column
+column, and not only a literal name.
+Note that column names can be either
-names can be either symbols (written as `:col`, `:var"col"` or `Symbol("col")`)
+symbols (written as `:col`, `:var"col"` or `Symbol("col")`) or strings (written
-or strings (written as `"col"`).
-Note that in the forms `df."col"` and
+as `"col"`).
+In the forms `df."col"` and `:var"col"` variable interpolation into
-`:var"col"` variable interpolation into a string using `$` does not work.
+a string using `$` does not work.
+Columns can also be extracted using an integer
-Columns can also be accessed using an integer index specifying their position.
+index specifying their position.

 Since `df[!, :col]` does not make a copy, changing the elements of the column
 vector returned by this syntax will affect the values stored in the original